 Because of its tall stature, rangy habit and coarse texture, this annual is best at the back of borders and beds to form a backdrop for shorter plants.
 It can be used as a seasonal screen (especially if grown from transplants started early in the season).
 Use in mixed or annual borders with tall zinnias, coreopsis, and other flowers in hot colors for a high-energy planting, or tone down the brilliant orange-red flowers by combining with purple flowers and larger plants with dark-colored foliage, such as annual ornamental millet or castor bean or in mixed beds with woody plants such as smokebush or ‘Diabolo’ eastern ninebark.

 Tithonia grows best in full sun in poor to average, well-drained soil.
 Avoid planting in rich soil or heavy fertilization that with promote excess foliage and weak stems.
-Pinch back plants to encourage bushier growth and sturdier plants less likely to fall over, but plants often need to be staked to remain upright.
+Pinch back plants to encourage bushier growth.
+Sturdier plants are less likely to fall over but plants often need to be staked to remain upright.
 Shelter from strong winds if possible.
 It has few pest problems and is not favored by deer.

 Grow tithonia from seed, either planted directly in the garden at the last frost date or started indoors 6-8 weeks before the average last date of frost for earlier blooms.
 Sow shallowly as as light is required for germination.
 Plant in the garden about two feet apart to provide support for adjacent plants, or place staked plants 3-4 feet apart.
 Since the plants tall with brittle stems, try to provide shelter from strong winds, but even in areas that are not windy these plants benefit from staking.
 It needs warm sunny weather to grow well so may not do much early in the season.
 In cool summers, late-planted direct-seeded plants may not bloom.